Abedkingfc91/pulseoximeter-esp32-project/README.md

 ## Skills Demonstrated

-- Embedded firmware design
+- Embedded firmware design: Programming microcontrollers to run device functions.
-- Digital signal processing
+- Digital signal processing: Interpreting sensor data to produce meaningful measurements.
-- Biomedical sensing fundamentals
+- Biomedical sensing fundamentals: Understanding how physiological signals like heart rate and oxygen saturation are measured.
-- I2C integration
+- Sensor interfacing (I2C): Connecting and communicating with sensors.
-- Real-time systems debugging
+- Real-time system debugging: Troubleshooting the device to ensure reliable performance.
-- Simulation-driven development
+- Simulation-driven development: Using software simulations to test and refine the system before building hardware.

 ---